Hot Ones: Development

 The show was created by First We Feast Founder Christopher Schonberger.
 Schonberger cites Alexa Chung's quirky interview show Popworld as the inspiration for the show.
-The show is hosted by Sean Evans.

-On September 26, 2017, First We Feast featured an episode of Sean in the Wild, using sauces from Hot Ones, starring Sean Evans and Michael Stevens from Vsauce.
+In 2017, First We Feast featured an episode of Sean in the Wild, using sauces from Hot Ones, starring Evans and Michael Stevens from Vsauce.

+In 2024, the show was purchased from BuzzFeed for $82.5 million by an investment group that included Evans, Schonberger, Mythical Entertainment, Crooked Media, and George Soros.

-The nineteenth episode of the fourth season featuring Mario Batali was originally released on November 23, 2017 and was removed a month later possibly in light of the sexual misconduct allegations towards him.
+The nineteenth episode of the fourth season featuring Mario Batali was removed in 2017 in light of the sexual misconduct allegations towards him.
+As of 2025, it remains the only episode removed.

+Australian online TV platform 7plus added a linear Hot Ones channel in February 2025.